OpenBuildings/services-manager/README.md

 <?php if (Service::factory('addthis')->initialized()): ?>
 	<!-- Your custom addthis code goes here -->
 <?php endif; ?>
 ```
+You can also disable each service based on a role from jelly_auth.
+Just use the 'disabled-for-role' => '{somerole}' config parameter.

 There are some builtin services that are available: